willklein/design-system-success/slides.md

 After a while, we developed a group of regulars.

-folks would join and just hang out. it felt like a club, and one that welcomed anyone and everyone. if they didn't have any questions, I'd just ask them what they were working on and we'd learn more about the problems our product teams were solving, which is great for understanding what problems we needed to solve.
+folks would join and just hang out. it felt like a club, one that welcomed anyone and everyone. if they didn't have any questions, I'd just ask them what they were working on and we'd learn more about the problems our product teams were solving, which is great for understanding what problems we needed to solve.
 -->

 ---

 <!--
+4:28:15 (edit) maybe demo gif of apple
 The other way we kept up with everyone was with our release demos.

 We started on a monthly schedule with every minor version, but we saw two things happen.

-First, we had a few months were we didn't have that much to share, not because we weren't busy, but because much of our work was rolling into the next major version.
+First, we had a few months were we didn't have that much to share, not because we weren't busy, but because much of our work was rolling into the next major version. we developed a strategy... (edit)

 Second, as the company grew from around 10,000 employees to around 16,000, we could see meeting fatigue really set in.